Kidnapping of Phang Tee Wah: Murder charges

 The two suspects were identified as 44-year-old Liow Han Heng and 50-year-old friend Ibrahim Masod.
 Liow was Phang's former employee while Ibrahim, who worked as a security guard, was Liow's friend and driver.
 It was revealed that Liow had worked for three to four months under Phang in 1984 before he resigned due to his underperforming work attitude and performance.
-Both Liow and Ibrahim also had previous convictions for armed robbery.
+As Ibrahim also had previous convictions for armed robbery, the Police Tactical Unit was deployed to arrest Ibrahim.

 Liow and Ibrahim were both charged with murder on 17 April 1989.
 Their cases were later transferred to the High Court in September 1989 after some preliminary hearings by the district courts.
 The offence of murder carries the death penalty in Singapore if found guilty.
 Liow and Ibrahim also faced charges of kidnapping by ransom, which was punishable by either death or life imprisonment, with possible caning if the imposed sentence was life.

 The director of CID Chua Cher Yak, in his public press conference, commended the efforts of the police investigators in catching the kidnappers, and that the extensive training of officers in anti-kidnap drills was crucial to helping the officers rendering timely response in kidnap cases.
 Before Phang's kidnapping and murder, the last kidnap-murder case occurred in May 1968, when a millionaire's 19-year-old son Ong Beang Leck was kidnapped and brutally killed by his captors.
 Three of the five abductors - Lee Chor Pet, Lim Kim Kwee and Ho Kee Fatt - were hanged in January 1973 for Ong's murder.